Satyajit Ray: From Devi to Charulata (1959–1964)

-Ray had first conceived shooting the film in a large mansion, but later decided to film it in the famous town.
+Ray had first conceived shooting the film in a large mansion, but later decided to film it in the town.
 He used many shades of light and mist to reflect the tension in the drama.
 Ray noted that while his script allowed shooting to be possible under any lighting conditions, a commercial film crew in Darjeeling failed to shoot a single scene, as they only wanted to do so in sunshine.
 The New York Times Bosley Crowther gave the film a mixed review; he praised Ray's "soft and relaxed" filmmaking but thought the characters were clichés.

 In 1964, Ray directed Charulata (The Lonely Wife).
 One of Ray's favourite films, it was regarded by many critics as his most accomplished.
 Based on Tagore's short story, Nastanirh (Broken Nest), the film tells of a lonely wife, Charu, in 19th-century Bengal, and her growing feelings for her brother-in-law Amal.
 In retrospective reviews, The Guardian called it "extraordinarily vivid and fresh", while The Sydney Morning Herald praised Madhabi Mukherjee's casting, the film's visual style, and its camera movements.
 Ray said the film contained the fewest flaws among his work and it was his only work which, given a chance, he would make exactly the same way.
 At the 15th Berlin International Film Festival, Charulata earned him a Silver Bear for Best Director.
 Other films in this period include Mahanagar (The Big City), Teen Kanya (Three Daughters), Abhijan (The Expedition), Kapurush (The Coward) and Mahapurush (Holy Man).
-The first of these, Mahanagar drew praise from British critics; Philip French opined that it was one of Ray's best.
+The first of these, Mahanagar, drew praise from British critics; Philip French opined that it was one of Ray's best.